 With the lovely outdoor seating, classy but modest interior, creative cocktails, and top-notch local ingredients, AK’s happy hour is a force to be reckoned with.

-Happy hour bites start at $4, cocktail specials are $6, house wines are $5, and select beers are $4.
+Happy hour cocktail specials are $6, house wines are $6, and $1 off all draft beer.
 Happy hour runs daily from 3 to 6 p.m.

 - Old Fashioned ($6) – Bourbon, angostura bitters, orange bitters